Soyle-Productions/soyle-stories-user-manual/how do I.../rename/a story event.md

+# How do I rename a story event in my story?

-To rename a story event in your project, assuming you've created a story event:
+## To rename a story event in your project, assuming you've created a story event:

 1. Open the Story Events List Tool
 2. Right-click the story event in the List